TheGhouls/oct/doc/writing_tests.rst

 Setup and Tear down
 -------------------

-The previous example still pretty simple, but you can need for example sessions or cookies.
-But how to manage it knowing that the transaction class will be instanciate only once ?
+The previous example is still pretty simple, but you might need things like sessions or cookies.
+How to manage it knowing that the transaction class will instantiate only once ?

-Pretty simple too, we give you two methods in the ``BaseTransaction`` class to help you : ``setup`` and ``tear_down``
+Pretty simple too: we give you two methods in the ``BaseTransaction`` class to help you : ``setup`` and ``tear_down``

 How does it works ?
-Take a look a this example :
+Take a look a this example:

 .. code-block:: python